abinit/abinit/doc/tutorial/eph4mob.md

 * The [[sigma_erange]] variable defines the energy window, below the VBM and above the CBM, where the lifetimes will be computed.
-  Since the mobility tensor involve the derivative of the Fermi-Dirac occupation function centered on the Fermi level, it is possible to restrict the computation to those $\kk$-points that contribute to the mobility integral.
+  Since the mobility integrals involve the derivative of the Fermi-Dirac occupation function centered on the Fermi level, it is possible to restrict the computation to those $\kk$-points that contribute to the mobility integral.
   The value of the derivative, indeed, decreases rapidly as we go further from the Fermi level hence only the states close to the band edges contribute.